skjsjhb/hyaci-launcher/README.md

 # Hyaci Launcher

 A custom launcher for block game.
-Unrestrained, efficient, and pro first.
+Unrestrained, efficient, and pros first.

 > [!NOTE]
 > This project is a custom-made utility toolset for the game.
 The project by itself is open source and non-profit.